Ray Charles: 1945–1952: Florida, Los Angeles, and Seattle

 After leaving school, Charles moved to Jacksonville to live with Charles Wayne Powell, who had been friends with his late mother.
 He played the piano for bands at the Ritz Theatre in LaVilla for over a year, earning $4 a night (US$, in value).
 He joined Local 632 of the American Federation of Musicians, in the hope that it would help him get work, and was able to use the union hall's piano to practice, since he did not have one at home; he learned piano licks from copying the other players there.
 He started to build a reputation as a talented musician in Jacksonville, but the jobs did not come fast enough for him to construct a strong identity, so, at age 16, he moved to Orlando, where he lived in borderline poverty and went without food for days.
 Charles eventually started to write arrangements for a pop music band, and in the summer of 1947, he unsuccessfully auditioned to play piano for Lucky Millinder and his sixteen-piece band.

 In 1947, Charles moved to Tampa, where he held two jobs, including one as a pianist for Charles Brantley's Honey Dippers.
 In his early career, Charles modeled himself on Nat King Cole.
 His first four recordings—"Wondering and Wondering", "Walking and Talking", "Why Did You Go?" and "I Found My Baby There"—were allegedly done in Tampa, although some discographies claim he recorded them in Miami in 1951 or else Los Angeles in 1952.

 Charles had always played piano for other people, but he was keen to have his own band.
-He decided to leave Florida for a large city, and, considering Chicago and New York City too big, followed his friend Gossie McKee to Seattle, Washington, in March 1948, knowing that the biggest radio hits came from northern cities.
-There he met and befriended, under the tutelage of Robert Blackwell, the 15-year-old Quincy Jones.
+He decided to leave Florida for a large city, and, considering Chicago and New York City too big, followed his friend Gosady "Garcia" McGee to Seattle, Washington, in March 1948, knowing that the biggest radio hits came from northern cities.
+There, under the tutelage of record producer Robert Blackwell, he met and befriended the 15-year-old Quincy Jones.